-This has equated to an exposure aggregate of 13,908,168 unique views within their industry press, healthcare, and hospital news.
-Per industry standard, the typical aggregate a company can expect is 2.5% of that aggregate (347,704 targeted decision makers) that have seen/listened/read the publicized news.
+This equated to an exposure aggregate of 13,908,168 unique views within the industry press, healthcare, and hospital news.
+Per industry standard, the typical aggregate a company can expect is 2.5%, or 347,704 targeted decision makers that have seen, listened, or read the publicized news.

-- In 2014 Stratus was named the Most Innovative Company by the Tampa Bay Business Journal, and ranked No. 77 on their list of top 100 bay businesses.
+- Stratus was named the Most Innovative Company by the Tampa Bay Business Journal and ranked No. 77 on their list of top 100 bay businesses.

-- In 2015, Stratus parent company CS DVRS (which includes ZVRS and Stratus) was purchased by Kinderhook, a New York-based private equity firm.
+- Parent company CS DVRS (which includes ZVRS and Stratus) was purchased by Kinderhook, a New York-based private equity firm.
 The purchase was covered by the Tampa Bay Business Journal.